densh/densh.github.com/quasiquotes.md

 ### Offline code generation

-Thanks to new `showRaw` pretty printer one can implement offline code generator that does AST manipulation with the help of quasiquotes and then serializes into actual source right before writing them to disk:
+Thanks to new `showCode` pretty printer one can implement offline code generator that does AST manipulation with the help of quasiquotes and then serializes into actual source right before writing them to disk:

     object OfflineCodeGen extends App {
       def generateCode() =